Cube 2: Hypercube: Plot

-Simon starts to suspect that Mrs. Paley is an undercover spy, so he gags her and ties her up, but crystal beams start protruding from the walls.
+Simon starts to suspect that Mrs. Paley is a spy, so he gags her and ties her up, but beams start protruding from the walls.
 Simon tries to save Mrs. Paley, but Paley refuses to let him go, so he stabs her with his knife.
-Max and Julia, disturbed that Simon killed Mrs. Paley, leave and abandon him.
-They then begin to develop romantic feelings for each other and have sex but, unbeknownst to them, they are in a room that is zero-gravity and time dilated.
-They age rapidly and eventually die.
-Kate finds the corpses floating in the air, still in mid-coitus.
-Simon, alone and hungry, goes insane.
-He encounters a parallel Jerry and the missing Becky and kills them both.
+Max and Julia leave and abandon him.
+They then begin to develop feelings for each other and have sex, but they are in a room that is zero-gravity and time-dilated.
+They age rapidly and die.
+Kate finds the corpses floating in the air.
+Simon goes insane.
+He encounters a parallel Jerry and Becky and kills them both.

-Meanwhile, Kate finds grisly alternate realities of her death in other rooms and is horrified.
-Sasha tells Kate that time and space are distorted where they are, that the tesseract will implode and reality is collapsing.
-She reveals that she is Alex Trusk, a computer hacker who is responsible for the creation of the tesseract.
-She also reveals that when she discovered that Izon was putting people inside the tesseract, she tried to stop their operation, but was pursued so she "fled into the only place they wouldn't follow": the tesseract.
-Kate, however, still believes that there is a way out.
-Kate then finds Simon and stabs him in the eye after he grabs her in another room, as Simon appears behind Alex, aged and blind in one eye, proving Alex's space-time theory.
-Alex claims that they "are all dead", which causes Simon to snap her neck, believing that if they are all dead that it would not really matter if he kills her now.
+Kate finds realities of her death in other rooms and is horrified.
+Sasha tells Kate that time and space are distorted where they are and reality is collapsing.
+She reveals that she is Alex Trusk who is responsible for the creation of the tesseract.
+She also reveals that she tried to stop their operation, but was pursued so she "fled into the only place they wouldn't follow".
+Kate still believes that there is a way out.
+Kate then finds Simon and stabs him in the eye after he grabs her in another room, as Simon appears behind Alex.
+Alex claims that they "are all dead", which causes Simon to snap her neck.

-Kate finds that the tesseract is shrinking, and she stabs Simon in the leg with his knife and punches him in his throat, killing him.
-She looks at the numerous duplicates of Jerry's watch and realizes that "60659" is the time that the tesseract will implode; 6:06:59.
-She takes Alex's necklace, which is filled with confidential information on Izon.
-The hypercube starts to wear away, and Kate opens a panel in the bottom, revealing a black void.
-At 6:06:59, she jumps in just as the Hypercube implodes.
+Kate finds that the tesseract is shrinking, and she stabs Simon in the leg with his knife and punches him in his throat.
+She looks at the duplicates of Jerry's watch and realizes that "60659" is the time that the tesseract will implode.
+She takes Alex's necklace, which is filled with information on Izon.
+The hypercube starts to wear away, and Kate opens a panel in the bottom.
+She jumps in just as the Hypercube implodes.

-Kate wakes up in the hands of Izon authorities in an unknown factory.
-She gives them the necklace, but, because of their confidentiality, she is shot in the head by one of the Izon operatives.
-An Izon authority reports that "Phase 2 is terminated" as the operatives leave the facility.
+Kate wakes up in the hands of authorities in a factory.
+She gives them the necklace, but she is shot in the head by one of the operatives.
+An authority reports that "Phase 2 is terminated" as the operatives leave the facility.